About Me

 Mid Warks YC to Hockley Heath Wharf

 We had to leave the wonderful hospitality of MWYC at 0900 in the morning.
 This was the arranged time even though it was raining we had to leave.
-We said a gratefuk goodbye and The Best Mate took the tiller with Suepercrew and navigated to Kingswood Junction where I waited under an oak tree and met them with a bike.
+We said a grateful goodbye and The Best Mate took the tiller with Suepercrew and navigated to Kingswood Junction where I waited under an oak tree and met them with a bike.

 We moored up in the space vacated by 118 year old M .58 ft out and 57 foot in!
 We had a cup of tea.